NA-Wen/Deformation-Transfer-and-OpenGL-Render-Course-Project/README.md

 3. To address the sensitivity to transformation, the Kabsch algorithm is employed for rotation alignment, while simple first vertex position alignment is used for translation transformation.

 All experimental results related to this report are stored in the `mesh` folder for reproducibility.

-### Acknowledgements
-Instead of using the `OpenMesh` module, the project's implementation of mesh utilities draws significant inspiration from the resources available in [Deformation-Transfer-for-Triangle-Meshes](https://github.com/mickare/Deformation-Transfer-for-Triangle-Meshes), which provides a more lightweight and easily adaptable approach.

 ---

 ## OpenGL Rendering Project